oanda/apidocs/v1/auth.md

 ####Step 3: Exchange authorization code for access token<a name="step3"></a>

-Perform a HTTPS POST request to OANDA's /v1/oauth2/access_token endpoint with the required parameters in the request body.
+Perform an HTTPS POST request to OANDA's /v1/oauth2/access_token endpoint with the required parameters in the request body.

 ~~~
 POST /v1/oauth2/access_token